-On 1 November 2014 the provisional application of the Association Agreement, which is envisaged by Art.
+On 1 November 2014, the provisional application of the Association Agreement, which is envisaged by Art.
 486 of the Association Agreement, commenced.
-In accordance with the provisional application, most Annexes and selected provisions of Parts I-III (political issues), V-VI (economic issues) and Part VII (institutional issues) of the Association Agreement became effective.
+In accordance with its provisional application, most Annexes and selected provisions of Parts I-III (political issues), Parts V-VI (economic issues) and Part VII (institutional issues) of the Association Agreement became effective.
 The provisional application fosters important reforms pertaining to various fields of the Ukrainian economy.
 These include corporate governance and accounting standards, customs and taxes, the energy sector, the environment, financial services, agriculture, etc.

-On 1 January 2016 the trade and trade-related part of the Association Agreement (the Deep and Comprehensive Free Trade Agreement) entered into force.
+On 1 January 2016, all trade and trade-related parts of the Association Agreement (the Deep and Comprehensive Free Trade Agreement) entered into force.
+On 18 February 2016, the Cabinet of Ministers of Ukraine amended the plan of measures for implementing the Association Agreement to include measures in 2016-2019 for establishing deep and comprehensive free trade areas between Ukraine and the EU www.bakermckenzie.com